BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/mordor.md

 - Terror

-**ACTIVE/PASSIVE RULES**
+- **Visage of Terror** `PASSIVE`

-- **Visage of Terror** `PASSIVE` - If an enemy attempts to Charge this model and fails its Courage Test (due to Terror), then their Activation will immediately end rather than just not being able to Move than turn.
+If an enemy attempts to Charge this model and fails its Courage Test (due to Terror), then their Activation will immediately end rather than just not being able to Move than turn.
 They also cannot Shoot in the Shoot Phase, and cannot Move in the Fight Phase if part of a successful Heroic Combat, but may otherwise act normally.

 </div>